Moving into campus housing

 • Ethernet cord

-• Computer with surge protector and printer
+• Computer with surge protector

 • School supplies and cleaning supplies